And in this exact site, a grand torii gate has been standing since 1168 AD.

 Thinking about adding day trip from Hiroshima to Miyajima to your Japan itinerary?
 You’ve come to the right place!
 Not only is it a delightful day out, Itsukushima Shrine with its Grand Torii gate that graces the pages of travel brochures is one of the most visited destinations in all the country.

-Miyajima Island one of Japan’s top experiences and when you visit, you’ll easily understand why.
+Miyajima Island one of the top places to visit in Japan and when you’re there in person, you’ll easily understand why.

 Most visitors prefer to flock to the island at high tide to catch the 16 metre-high vermilion gate peacefully floating on the bay.
 But did you know the trip is just as worthwhile if you visit during low tide?
 Read on to find out why and the best way to get from Hiroshima to Miyajima – and more!

-This day trip to Miyajima from Hiroshima is part of my detailed 2 Weeks in Japan Itinerary, so be sure to take a look for more inspiration and tips for Japan!
+This day trip to Miyajima from Hiroshima is part of my detailed guide to meaningful & fun things to do in Hiroshima.
+These form parts of my larger 2 Week Japan Itinerary and 3 Week Japan Itinerary so be sure to take a look for more inspiration and tips!